0xF0CACC1A/jolie/BOOLEAN_OPERATORS_WHERE_IMPLEMENTATION.md

-# Adding Boolean Operators Support to SELECT WHERE Clauses
+# Adding Boolean Operators Support to PATHS WHERE Clauses

 ## Table of Contents
 1. [Overview](#overview)